sib-swiss/single-cell-training/docs/day3/differential_gene_expression.md

     LTB.11  2.727014e-25  0.8193337 0.750 0.467  5.092153e-21      11  LTB
     ```

-    So, yes, the immune genes are highly significant markers for cluster 0 and 8.
+    So, yes, the t-cell genes are highly significant markers for cluster 0 and 8.

 ### Differential expression between groups of cells